CissalcX-Ma/npm-package-test-1/README.md

    3. merge this versioning PR (will create a alpha package)
 4. merge to main
    1. switch to a new branch
-   2. exit the pre-release mode and open a PR to merge to the main branch
+   2. exit the pre-release mode and open a PR to merge to the main branch (`npx changeset pre exit`)
+   3. add, commit and push
+   4. merge the exit branch to main
+   5. merge the PR of changesets to publish the new version